theupdateframework/taps/tap8.md

 to a null key and treat it as if the metadata was unsigned.

-A delegator to a role A is able to help A recover from a rotation to null of A by delegating to a new set of keys for A.
+A delegator to a role A is able to help A recover from a rotation to null of A by delegating to a new set of keys for A with a new role name.
-Additionally, a delegator can overrule a rotate file by delegating to the role with a new set of keys.
+Additionally, a delegator can overrule a rotate file by delegating to a new role with a new set of keys.
 This ensures that the delegator is still the source of trust, but allows the role to act independently.